Local Environmental Plans

 Amending Newcastle LEP 2012

-The requirements and stages of amending a LEP, which is referred to as the Gateway Process, is outlined on the Department of Planning, Industry and Environment's website, under the ‘Plans For Your Area’ tab.
+The requirements and stages of amending a LEP are outlined on the Department of Planning Housing and Infrastructure under the ‘Plans For Your Area’ tab.

 How can the LEP be amended?

-• Would the amendment have strategic merit and be consistent with State, Regional and Local strategies and policies?
+• Does the amendment have strategic merit and is it consistent with relevant legislation and State, Regional and Local strategies and policies?

-Upon payment of a Stage B fee (see Fees and Charges) staff will prepare and report a Planning Proposal for Council’s endorsement prior to forwarding this to the Department of Planning, Industry and Environment.
+Upon payment of Stage 2 fees, CN's Strategic Planning Team will prepare and report a Planning Proposal for Council's endorsement prior to forwarding this to the NSW Government.

 • any further studies to be prepared prior to public exhibition